Sarcoma Support Resources

 - Live Online Sarcoma Support Group: Held on the 3rd Thursday of each month from Noon - 1pm, this group is facilitated by Linda, a social worker at Memorial Sloan-Kettering Cancer Center.
 To register, e-mail [email protected]

 - Sarcoma Support E-mail List at ACOR: An ACOR "Mailing List" is a free, non-moderated discussion mechanism for patients, caregivers, researchers, and medical professionals to exchange messages with each other.

-- Sarcoma Alliance Support Forum: The Sarcoma Alliance maintains a support forum for patients, caregivers and friends.
+- Sarcoma Alliance Discussion Board: The Sarcoma Alliance maintains a support forum for patients, caregivers and friends.

 - Planet Cancer Sarcomas Group: Planet Cancer is a community of young adults with cancer—the ages between "pediatric" and "geriatric."